Sens. Cruz, Braun, Lummis Introduce Bill to Ban Federal Vaccine Passports

 Americans shouldnt be discriminated against because of COVID-19 vaccine status

 WASHINGTON, D.C. - U.S. Sens.
 Ted Cruz (R-Texas), Mike Braun (R-Ind.), and Cynthia Lummis (R-Wyo.) today introduced legislation to stop the federal government from establishing COVID-19 passports or working with third parties to establish their own vaccine passports, such as airlines or other global entities.
 This bill imposes a five-year prohibition on any government vaccine mandate for vaccines first authorized by the FDA through an Emergency Use Authorization.
-The 'No Vaccine Passports Act' also prohibits the federal government from maintaining a national vaccine database.
 As millions of Americans receive the COVID-19 vaccine, Texas and 11 other states have already passed legislation preventing statewide vaccine passport mandates.

 Upon introducing this bill, Sen. Cruz said: